Pizza Sharing is PPA-hard: Preliminaries

-Although it is not hard to construct instances of \eps-\scut-\pizza where $n-1$ turns are necessary for any \scut-path in order to constitute a solution, there might be cases where a solution can be achieved with an \scut-path with fewer turns.
-Hence, we also study the decision version of the problem, in which we ask whether we can find a solution with $k$ turns, where $k < n-1$.
+Although it is not hard to construct instances of \eps-\spizza (resp. \eps-\scut-\pizza) where $n$ lines (resp. $n-1$ turns for any \scut-path) are necessary in order to constitute a solution, there might be cases where a solution can be achieved with fewer lines (resp. a \scut-path with fewer turns).
+Hence, we also study the decision variant of these problems, in which we ask whether we can find a solution with at most $k$ lines (resp. $k$ turns), where $k < n$ (resp. $k < n-1$).
+Note also that, due to the normalization assumption of the considered measures, $\eps \in [0,1]$.